dimashenme/trivium/README.md

 ### Algebra

-1. Groups, rings and fields. ps, pdf
+1. Groups, rings and fields.
 2. Divisibility in rings and Euclid's algorithm.
 3. Vector spaces and linear maps.
 4. Algebraic numbers.